 Chroma — Open source, Python-native, minimal setup.
 Great for prototyping and small to medium datasets.
 Can run embedded in your process or as a separate server.

 pgvector — PostgreSQL extension.
 If you already run Postgres, this is the lowest-friction option.
 Competitive performance up to ~100M vectors with the pgvectorscale extension.
+The biggest advantage: your vectors live alongside your relational data, so you can JOIN against metadata without a second database.
+Your chunks, embeddings, and document metadata all live in the same Postgres instance, queryable with standard SQL.

 Weaviate — Open source with strong hybrid search (combining vector + keyword).
 Available as managed cloud or self-hosted.